EdTech Monthly Tip

 • Tell your students to refresh their browsers.

-Watch Changes to the Brightspace Quiz Experience (video, 8:56) to learn more about the recent tool updates.
+Watch Changes to the Brightspace Quiz Experience (video, 8:56) to learn more about the recent tool updates, and learn more about the Brightspace Quiz Tool on the Brightspace Instructor Help Site.

 What’s New in Brightspace